-The Executive Decree No. 14-366 December 15, 2014 (published in the JO.
-No 74 of December 25, 2014) defines and fixes the terms and conditions related to contaminants tolerated in food intended for human consumption.
+The December 15, 2014 Executive Decree No. 14-366 (published in the JO.
+No 74 on December 25, 2014) defines and fixes the terms and conditions related to contaminants tolerated in food intended for human consumption.

 The decree lists the components that are considered contaminants when they exceed the maximum limits tolerated: